kfricilone/kard/README.md

 ## Building

-Run `./gradlew` to download the dependencies, build the code, run the unit tests and package it.
+Run `./gradlew build` to download the dependencies, build the code, run the unit tests and package it.

 ## License

-Pasty is available under the terms of the ISC license, which is similar to the 2-clause BSD license.
+Kard is available under the terms of the ISC license, which is similar to the 2-clause BSD license.
 The full copyright notice and terms are available in the `LICENSE` file.